nilesh-hegde/Calibration-and-Augmented-Reality/README.md

 Build instructions:
 1. Use CMakeLists.txt to generate make file then build target and then execute target (Command line execution using terminal in Linux (debian)).
-Command is ./project <pattern> <obj file> for tasks 1-6 and extension and ./task for Harris Corner.
+Command is ./project <pattern> <obj file> for tasks of calibrating and projecting wavefront object and to replace target with an image of your choice and ./task for Harris Corner.
 2. If any of the tasks do not mirror the tasks, please build and execute once again.
 3. NOTE - Please keep target (checkboard or circle grid) in focus for camera to detect intially.
 Application will close otherwise.